 Finance and accounting professionals in the life sciences industry face complex issues and must exercise significant judgment in applying existing rules to matters such as research and development (R&D) costs, acquisitions and divestitures, consolidation, contingencies, revenue recognition, income taxes, financial instruments, and financial statement presentation and disclosure.
-The 2024 edition of Deloitte's Life Sciences Industry Accounting Guide (the "Guide") addresses these and other relevant topics affecting the industry this year.
-It includes interpretive guidance, illustrative examples, recent standard-setting and rulemaking developments (through March 8, 2024), and key differences between U.S. GAAP and IFRS® Accounting Standards.
-In addition, this Guide discusses (1) accounting and financial reporting considerations associated with the macroeconomic and geopolitical environment that apply specifically to the life sciences industry, (2) environmental, social, and governance (ESG) matters that have become topics of increased focus, and (3) the impact of the Inflation Reduction Act of 2022 (IRA).
+The 2025 edition of Deloitte's Life Sciences Industry Accounting Guide (the "Guide") addresses these and other relevant topics affecting the industry this year.
+It includes interpretive guidance, illustrative examples, recent standard-setting and rulemaking developments (through March 7, 2025), and key differences between U.S. GAAP and IFRS® Accounting Standards.
 Appendix B lists the titles of standards and other literature we cited, and Appendix C defines the abbreviations we used.
-Key changes made to this Guide since publication of the 2023 edition are summarized in Appendix D.
+Key changes made to this Guide since publication of the 2024 edition are summarized in Appendix D.